How To Overcome Insecurities

 Instead, shift your focus on the blessings God has given you.

 - Don’t live in your soul, speak to your soul.

 The Bible teaches us that David spoke to his soul and told it, “bless the Lord oh, my soul…”.
 As Christians, we should be determined to be ruled by the Word of God, not by our soul’s emotions.

 Don’t rely on your feelings to determine how you’ll feel.
 Tell your soul how to feel.
 Command your feelings to be in line with the Word of God.

-It’s not enough to just think it, direct your feelings.
+It’s not enough to just think it, and direct your feelings.
 Don’t live by them.